-The helium mining ecosystem is about to transition to a Light Hotspot model.
+The helium mining ecosystem has transitioned to a Light Hotspot model.
 This will be beneficial to all helium miners out there that are becoming underpowered with low memory and data storage space.

 The big problem is many hotspots have only 32GB of storage space.
 As the helium blockchain has grown to just about fill an entire 32GB memory storage there is not enough room for the operating system and cache swap files.